Automotive industry in Argentina: Passenger vehicle production

 The El Palomar investment launched hybrid car production for the first time by any multinational brand in Argentina.
 In September 2025, Stellantis initiated assembly of Peugeot 208 and 2008 hybrids for export to Brazil using the MildHybrid biofuels technology developed specifically for the Brazilian market.

-Stellantis has also made strategic investments in Argentina to support its global net zero goals, including USD $155 million for a 14.2% stake in a sustainable copper mine project at Los Azules in February 2023, USD $90 million for a 19.9% stake in lithium producer Argentina Litio y Energia in September 2023, and USD $100 million for a 49.5% stake in 360 Energy Solar (one of Argentina's leading solar power producers) in April 2024.
+Stellantis has also made strategic investments in Argentina to support its global net zero goals, including US$155 million for a 14.2% stake in a sustainable copper mine project at Los Azules in February 2023, US$90 million for a 19.9% stake in lithium producer Argentina Litio y Energia in September 2023, and US$100 million for a 49.5% stake in 360 Energy Solar (one of Argentina's leading solar power producers) in April 2024.

 Volkswagen Argentina has the third-largest local assembly operation with 4,250 employees and production facilities at Córdoba and at General Pacheco in Buenos Aires province.
 The Córdoba plant produces gearboxes, Ducati motorcycles, and VW commercial trucks and buses, while the Pacheco facility assembled 63,000 units of the VW Taos SUV and VW Amarok pickup truck in 2024.

 VW commercial truck and bus production launched at Córdoba in 2024 to replace units previously imported from Brazil.
-In April 2025, Volkswagen announced a USD $580 million investment to produce an updated Amarok model at Pacheco in partnership with Chinese automaker SAIC-Maxus designed specifically for the South American market.
+In April 2025, Volkswagen announced a US$580 million investment to produce an updated Amarok model at Pacheco in partnership with Chinese automaker SAIC-Maxus designed specifically for the South American market.
 As part of the Pacheco investment, Taos SUV assembly moved to Mexico; however, Volkswagen announced its intention to deepen the level of integration with local parts suppliers compared to historical levels.

 Ford Motor Argentina is the oldest operating automaker in the country with a history dating back over a century.
 The company's Pacheco Stamping and Assembly facility at General Pacheco in Buenos Aires province has been Ford's sole plant in South America since 2021, when the company ceased manufacturing operations in Brazil.
 The Pacheco plant has 3,800 employees and is solely dedicated to the Ford Ranger pickup truck; over 60,000 units were assembled in 2024.
 In June 2024, Ford started exporting Ford Ranger engines from Pacheco as well.

 Seventy percent of Ranger production is exported to markets including Brazil, Chile, Peru, Colombia, Ecuador, Venezuela, and Uruguay.
 With production planned to expand to 70,000 units in 2025, Ford Argentina recently created 160 new direct jobs at Pacheco.